eXpServer/expserver.github.io/docs/roadmap/phase-1/stage-10.md

     return false;
 }
 ```

 :::

 :::tip NOTE
 The logic for handling cases where **only** a source or **only** a sink exists might seem unnecessary right now, since we currently connect the source and sink of the same pipe to the same client connection.
 However, this design is crucial for future extensibility.

-In later stages (like Stage 11), when we introduce `upstream servers` or `file servers`, the **source** and **sink** of a pipe will often belong to *different* connections (e.g., reading from a client and writing to an upstream server).
+In later stages (like Stage 11), when we introduce `upstream servers` or `file servers`, the **source** and **sink** of a pipe will often belong to _different_ connections (e.g., reading from a client and writing to an upstream server).
 This independent checking ensures our pipe system can gracefully handle scenarios where one end of the data flow (like the upstream server) closes or disconnects while the other end (the client) is still active, or vice versa.
 :::

-- `filter_nulls`  - Filters the null accumulated in events , listeners, connections, pipes list
+- `filter_nulls` - Filters the null accumulated in events, listeners, connections, pipes list
   ::: details **expserver/src/core/xps_loop.c - `filter_nulls()`**

 ```c
 void filter_nulls(xps_core_t *core) {
 /*check whether number of nulls in each of events, listeners, connections, pipes list